JamesHizon/Open-ended-Capstone-Final/README.md

 6. Unit Testing
-  In order to apply unit testing, I worked with the ```unittest``` package.
+  To apply unit testing, I worked with the ```unittest``` package.
 Unit testing within creation of data pipelines is a crucial step to ensure that all the data transformations meet the desired expectations.
 I was also tasked to deal with code coverage, where the ```coverage``` package would be needed to test to see how much of my code is covered by unit tests.
 Since my AWS Student account was not sufficient, I simply dealt with simple unit tests and explored possibility of the given package.

 7. Redeployment of Code to New AWS Cloud Resources